Home » Save Money » The Cheapest To Run Oil-Filled Radiators (2024)

 All household electrical items such as washing machines, fridge freezers, tumble dryers, and heaters will benefit from lower running costs during this time.

-From the 1st of January to March 31st, 2024 the discounted unit rate will be just over 11p/kWh for electricity during off-peak times.
+From the 1st of October to December 30th, 2024 a discounted unit rate you can expect from most suppliers will be just over 10p/kWh for electricity during off-peak times.
 Now let’s see how much price difference it costs to run the heater mentioned above during these times:

 SettingPower (watts)Cost per hour (peak)Cost per hour (off-peak)

-So, if you used this heater on the lowest 400 watt setting for 1 hour a night during off-peak times, you would be spending just 6.4p per day on your energy, that’s only 44.8p a week to heat your room.
+So, if you used this heater on the lowest 400 watt setting for 1 hour a night during off-peak times, you would be spending just 6p per day on your energy, that’s only 42p a week to heat your room.

 With these figures now explained and knowing what you spend currently on your energy, you should be able to work out how much you’ll be saving from running one.